PolusG/Milestone1/Specification.md

 # Milestone1
 team Github repository: https://github.com/lianh9/Milestone1.git Team member names and Github users :
+Lian Huang, lianh9

 # Use Case Description

-Date:
+Date:9/15/2021

 Product Name:

 Problem Statement:

 Non-functional Requirements:
+1. The response time should be within 2 seconds.
+2. The App shoule be user friendly and easy to use.
+3. App should be able to install on Windoms or Mac.

+# Use cases
+1.Muti-language
+2.User register and login
+3.Delete account
+4.Share notes with other people

-Use Case Name: Change system language to Chinese
+Use Case Name: Change system language
 ## Summary
-A student/user who logged in can change the system language to Chinese
+A student/user who logged in can change the system language
 ## Actors
 actor : Student/User
 ## Preconditions